RESTful web-services in JSIDPlay2

 For all supported parameters, please type:

-java -classpath jsidplay2-4.10-ui.jar server.restful.JSIDPlay2Server --help # (1)
+java -classpath jsidplay2-4.13-ui.jar server.restful.JSIDPlay2Server --help # (1)

-1. Show usage of the JSIDPlay2Server standalone
+1. Display usage of the JSIDPlay2Server standalone

 Launch JSIDPlay2Server using HTTPS

-Now lets explain how to start JSIDPlay2Server using encrypted HTTPS connections with the keystore created above.
+Now let’s explain how to start JSIDPlay2Server using encrypted HTTPS connections with the keystore created above.

 To start the JSIDPlay2Server with HTTPS using the formerly created keystore, you can use the following script, please type 'vi ~/jsidplay2-server.sh'.